seung-cha/opengl-study-note/README.md

 Watch this [youtube tutorial](https://youtu.be/XpBGwZNyUh0?si=rgaipn1xYPWQxw4p) for the rest of the step.

 Other libraries are not included as they are not needed to run OpenGL.
 But you can download them here as well. [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h), [GLM](https://glm.g-truc.net/0.9.8/index.html).
-A helper header is also included with can help with specific tasks.
+Helper classes are also included which can help with specific tasks.
+Some may require additional headers which are not included in this repository.

 # Theory
 Theory is important in programming (and is also the boring part of it).
 I solely believe you should not just take things as granted.